 Within our classrooms we integrate learning in key areas of study including sciences, civics & citizenship, history and geography.
-Staff display their term planning documents outside classrooms for parents to access and gain insight into the broad curriculum development at each year level.
+Staff provide term planning documents to support parents’ understanding about the broad curriculum development at each year level.

 Learning in the classrooms is supported through skill development in information technologies.
 Students have access to laptops and iPads in Years Foundation to Two weekly and we have a 1:1 iPad Program for Year Three to Six students.
 These technologies provide a stimulating and modern teaching platform for students to extend their learning and skills in a progressive manner.
 Students access software programs such as; Essential Assessment, Wushka, Reading Eggs, SeeSaw and Showbie.

 Specialist learning areas include Physical Education, Visual Arts and STEM.
 We are very proud of our rich and diverse curriculum that we expose students to.
 In addition, we have a school Library for students to access and utilise in a number of educational ways.

 Bi-annually we hold a School Production, which extends over two evenings.
 Our Visual Arts team enter students in competitions and displays within the Ballarat Region.
 In the area of sport we offer Inter-School Sports for Year Five/Six students, school athletics sports, cross country, golf, football, futsal, netball, basketball and soccer at zone, regional and state level.
 Students in Year Foundation to Two attend a Gymnastics program and from Years Foundation to Four we hold an Intensive 10week Swim Program along with Year Five/Six students completing an Open Water and resuscitation module of learning.